shakes76/PatternAnalysis-2023/recognition/vision_transformer_ryanlederhose/README.md

 ```

 ## Results
-After hyperparameter tuning, the trained vision transformer performed with a test accuracy of ```69.65%```.
+After the training and hyperparameter tuning process, the trained vision transformer performed with a test accuracy of ```69.65%```.

 ![alt text](images/losses5.png)
 ![alt text](images/accuracy5.png)